deepakraina99/PhD-Course-Projects-IITD/AI-Cognitive-Robotics-COL864/symbolic-planning-mobile-manipulator/README.md

 This exercise is based on the simulation tool developed as part of an undergraduate project at Dept. of CSE, IITD led by [Shreshth Tuli](www.github.com/shreshthtuli).
 <br>

-Shreshth will be the guest teaching assistant for this homework.
-He is reachable at shreshth.cs116@cse.iitd.ac.in.
+## Solution
+Refer this [report](https://github.com/deepakraina99/PhD-Course-Projects-IITD/blob/master/AI-Cognitive-Robotics-COL864/symbolic-planning-mobile-manipulator/docs/report.pdf) for solution of this assignment.